RajeevGa/ieee_ants2024_oai_tutorial/OAI_Hands_on.md

 The aim of this tutorial is to:

-1. Set-up of end-to-end 5G/NR SA setup with RFsimulator from source
+1. Set-up of end-to-end monolithic 5G/NR SA setup with RFsimulator from source
-2. Task 2
+2. Add a custom UE
+3. Configuring TDD pattern
+4. Configuring bandwidth
+5. CU-DU split
+6. Working with multiple UE's

 # Install required software utilities